ansible/django-ansible-base/docs/apps/rbac.md

 The difference in the above steps are that
 - when creating a custom role definition the `content_type` would be "shared.organization"
 - when creating the assignment, the `object_id` would be the id of an organization

-### Displaying Access

-To give a complete picture of access, consider that there are 3 "layers" of access.
- - Direct object role assignment - for users and teams
- - Parent object role assignment - for users and teams
- - Superuser or super-auditor user flags

-For a single app using this system at the org-level, these 5 distinct pieces of information would give a complete summary of who has access.
-By itself, this does not expand the users who are members of teams.
-Assuming that teams-in-teams are enabled, this would not just be the direct members of the teams, but a listing of all users who have indirect membership to the team.

 ## Using in a Django Project